-Students will be able to:
+Colonnade program learning objectives for Human Communication (Oral):

+Learning Objective 1 (CSLO-1): Students will demonstrate the ability to listen and speak competently in a variety of communication contexts, which may include public, interpersonal, and/or small-group settings.

+Learning Objective 2 (CSLO-2): Students will demonstrate the ability to find, analyze, evaluate, and cite pertinent primary and secondary sources, including academic databases, to prepare speeches and written texts.

+Learning Objective 3 (CSLO-3): Students will demonstrate the ability to identify, analyze, and evaluate statements, assumptions, and conclusions representing diverse points of view, and construct informed, sustained, and ethical arguments in response.

+Learning Objective 4 (CSLO-4): Students will demonstrate the ability to plan, organize, revise, practice, edit, and proofread to improve the development and clarity of ideas.
+From the Colonnade student learning objectives flow the following course specific student learning objectives:

-- Design and deliver messages appropriate to various audiences and occasions. - Communicate a clear thesis and purpose. - Research, evaluate, and incorporate supporting material. - Construct and deliver organized presentations with well-developed introductions, main points, conclusions, and transitions. - Deliver speeches using appropriate and effective vocal and physical behaviors to enhance messages such as vocal variety, articulation, and movement. - Demonstrate understanding of the communication process. - Acquire skills to communicate with others, both publicly and interpersonally. - Understand and identify the basic principles of effective group communication and listening.
+SLO-1: Design and deliver messages appropriate to various audiences and occasions.
+SLO-2: Communicate a clear thesis and purpose.

+SLO-3: Research, evaluate, and incorporate supporting material.

+SLO-4: Construct and deliver organized presentations with well-developed introductions, main points, conclusions, and transitions.

+SLO-5: Deliver speeches using appropriate and effective vocal and physical behaviors to enhance messages (e.g. vocal variety, articulation, and movements).

+SLO-6: Demonstrate understanding of the communication process.

+SLO-7: Acquire skills to communicate with others, both publicly and interpersonally.

+SLO-8: Understand and identify the basic principles of effective group communication and listening.